MaccKOT/GW2-gem-price-noitifier/README.md

 node .\index.js <number>
 ```

 `<number>` - price in gold for 100 gems, you are looking for.
-Check [this great site](https://www.gw2tp.com/gems) for gold-gems exchange to choose a favourable exchange rate for you
+Check [this site](https://www.gw2tp.com/gems) for gold-gems exchange to choose a favourable exchange rate for you

 ## Usage in scheduler